oforiaddaejnr/ABM/Project2/Deliverable.md

 ![accuracy](accuracy.png)

 ![roc_curves](roc_curve.png) <br />
 Roc curves - 0, 1, and 2 are 3 of my better predictors for eductaion.
 For a worthless test, my line would lie on the diagonal dotted line.
 The closer an ROC curve is to the upper left corner, the more efficient is the test.
-From our 3 better predictors you can tell all cut-offs the true positive rate (sensitivity)  is higher and the false positive rate (specificity) since the curves are closer to the upper left corner
+From our 3 better predictors you can tell all cut-offs the true positive rate (sensitivity)  is higher and the false positive rate (specificity) since the curves are closer to the upper left corner.

+To improve model accuracy even further, the GPS data would have really come in handy to help narrow things down